Population Interference in Panel Experiments: Conclusion

 Many interesting avenues of investigation around interference in panel experiments have been left unexplored in this manuscript and will be the object of future work.
-First, our results only consider the Bernoulli design: this is, of course, limiting, but it does present a useful benchmark.
-We are particularly interested in exploring how to design panel experiments in the presence of population interference and carryover effects. \cite{basse2019minimax} study minimax designs with carryover effects, but the symmetries they exploit break under population interference, so new approaches are required.
+First, our results mostly consider the temporally independent assignment mechanism: this is, of course, limiting as it removes all dynamic designs, but it does present a useful benchmark.
 Second, while our simulations show that our convex combination estimators seem to behave well, our formal results under this new stability assumption are still limited.
-In particular, we plan to study the asymptotic properties of these estimators and provide a firmer theoretical grounding for their inferential properties.
+Third, we do not explicit discussions hypothesis testing.
+Although our results do provide a way to test specific hypotheses by inverting the confidence intervals, there has been literature that discusses how to conduct a Fisher randomization test for the sharp null hypothesis in panel experiments \citep{bojinov2020panel}.